colelawrence/decipad/apps/docs/docs/quick-start/get-started-with-decipad.md

 }
 ```

-## Step 5 - Share your work
+## Share your model!

 You've done it!
 You created your first notebook and now you can share it with the world.
-Click on the `Share` button on the right corner of your notebook to generate a public link that you can then copy and share with anyone.
+Click the `Share` button on the right corner of your notebook to generate a public link.